emibcn/covid/README.md

 Anyway, those backends are **scrapped once a day by a [workflow](https://github.com/emibcn/covid-data/blob/master/.github/workflows/get-maps-and-charts.yml)** on a sibling project: [covid-data](https://github.com/emibcn/covid-data).
 That project consists in a small shell script that downloads the Maps data -and processes it a bit- and a full JS project to download Charts data.
 Finally, deploys all collected data to its own **GitHub Pages**.
 That deploy is not intended to be used directly from your browser, but through this application, which downloads the data (JSON and SVG files) to fill in the app widgets.

-So, in fact, this is a ***serverless application**, where _the cloud_ is provided by GitHub, GitHub Workflow and GitHub Pages (all with free tiers), and the original 3rd party backends, which are not part of this project (for the moment).
+So, in fact, this is a **serverless application**, where _the cloud_ is provided by GitHub, GitHub Workflow and GitHub Pages (all with free tiers), and the original 3rd party backends, which are not part of this project (for the moment).

 # TODO list

-- Add Chart Widget.
 - Add language selector and translate remaining components.
-Add languages (like spanish).
+Add languages.
 - Add more sections: _Help_, _Settings_, ...
 - Change branding icons.
 - Add tutorial for beginners.